worldcoin/world-id-docs/docs/about/20-privacy.md

 title: Privacy
 ---

-We are committed to preserving each user's privacy and anonimity, collecting as little information as possible from our users.
+We are committed to preserving each user's privacy and anonymity, collecting as little information as possible from our users.
 More on Worldcoin's commitment to privacy in [this blog post](https://worldcoin.org/privacy-by-design).

 :::info
 No one can personally identify a World ID account with a specific person.
 Further, there's no way to tie different World ID verifications with a specific identity.